Dress to Impress

 - Go with your instincts- if you feel like you should not wear it, then don’t.
-Clothing that’s appropriate for a bar setting is most likely not acceptable for a work environment.
+Clothing that is appropriate for a social setting is most likely not acceptable for a work environment.

 - Do not wear jeans, open-toed shoes, t-shirts, shorts or other extremely casual clothing to an interview.
 No hats or caps.

 - Make sure you are well groomed and your attire is laundered, pressed and wrinkle-free.

 - Make sure clothes fit correctly and are not too loose or too tight.

 - No undergarments (camisole straps, boxers, etc.) should be visible, ever.